mediamonks/muban/docs/code-quality.md

 ### stylelint

 We use [stylelint](https://github.com/stylelint/stylelint) lint our SCSS code.
-It's configured for use with Prettier.
+It's configured for use with Prettier and uses [stylelint-config-recommended-scss](https://github.com/kristerkari/stylelint-config-recommended-scss) without any modifications.

-TODO: the current config is copied over from an internal project, but it might be better to pick [stylelint-config-recommended-scss](https://github.com/kristerkari/stylelint-config-recommended-scss) as a starting point.

-Settings can be changed in `.stylelintrc`.
+Settings can be changed in `.stylelintrc` and files can be ignored in `.stylelintignore`.

 ```
 yarn lint:css